Endless FAQs on WhatsApp With Generative AI and AI Studio

 Using Generative AI with another tool for lazy efficient developers, Vonage’s low code platform called AI Studio, you can now improve your customer experience exponentially.
 In this article, you will learn how to replace your company’s Frequently Asked Questions (FAQ) site and turn it into a flexible, comprehensive FAQ WhatsApp agent (also known as a chatbot).

-TLDR; If you don’t want to build out the Agent, you can copy the ZIP file and import it to AI Studio following these instructions.
-You’ll still need to do the Generative AI setup
+TLDR; If you don’t want to build out the Agent, you can and import it to AI Studio following .
+You’ll still need to do the

 You will notice that we must create an intent not just for each action phrase that we will listen for but also for each FAQ question and answer pairing.
 But we are lazy builders and this would take so long!